 5. Your sex life may improve

 Having sex under the influence is a real double-sided coin.
-Alcohol is proven to lower our inhibitions, make us more likely to take the plunge with a partner, or download one of the best sex apps and get swiping.
-But alongside the real issue of consent, alcohol is more likely to make us fumble as it has a real physiological impact on our ability to perform in the bedroom.
+Alcohol is proven to lower our inhibitions, make us more likely to take the plunge with a partner but alongside the real issue of consent, alcohol is more likely to make us fumble as it has a real physiological impact on our ability to perform in the bedroom.

 Alcohol targets the central nervous system (CNS), research by the University of Washington explains.
 The impact of this on the brain means we feel particularly confident after a couple of glasses of wine, but it also dulls nerve-ending sensitivity, which is vital if you want to have an orgasm.